sst/guide/_chapters/create-a-custom-react-hook-to-handle-form-fields.md

 1. A custom React Hook starts with the word `use` in its name.
 So ours is called `useFormFields`.

 2. Our Hook takes the initial state of our form fields as an object and saves it as a state variable called `fields`.
-The initial state in our case is a an object where the _keys_ are the ids of the form fields and the _values_ are what the user enters.
+The initial state in our case is an object where the _keys_ are the ids of the form fields and the _values_ are what the user enters.

 3. So our hook returns an array with `fields` and a callback function that sets the new state based on the event object.
 The callback function takes the event object and gets the form field id from `event.target.id` and the value from `event.target.value`.
 In the case of our form the elements, the `event.target.id` comes from the `controlId` thats set in the `FormGroup` element: